PayZoll-Orgs/PayZoll_SUI/README.md

 # Payzoll - Web3 Native Financial Infrastructure

 > PayZoll is your all-in-one financial umbrella, seamlessly blending decentralized and centralized rails into a single, turnkey ecosystem.
-From on-chain smart-contract payroll, streaming payments, and trustless P2P transfers, to fiat on-ramps/off-ramps, KYC/AML compliance, and AI-powered automation, PayZoll empowers businesses and individuals with the full spectrum of Web3-native and traditional finance services—secure, scalable, and future-proof.
+From on-chain smart-contract payroll, streaming payments, and recoverable P2P transfers, bill and invoice payments to splitting payments, to fiat on-ramps/off-ramps, KYC/AML compliance, and AI-powered automation, PayZoll empowers businesses and individuals with the full spectrum of Web3-native and traditional finance services—secure, scalable, and future-proof.

 ---
 ![PayZoll](public/PZ-HOME.png)

-## 🌍 Vision & Alignment with Pharos

-## Pharos Vision

-Pharos Network’s mission is to **bridge TradFi and DeFi** by providing:

-- **Ultra-High Throughput** (50k TPS, lesst than 1s block times) via its Pharos VM and parallel execution layers;
-- **Institution-Grade RWA Support** with on-chain credit networks, zk-attested identities, and native tokenization pipelines;
-- **Special Processing Networks (SPNs)** for customizable, low-latency environments tailored to payments, AI, HFT, and privacy use-cases;
-- **EVM-Compatibility & Interoperability**, unlocking seamless migration of Ethereum dApps and tooling onto a truly Web3-native settlement layer

----

 ## Payzoll Vision